OPEnSLab-OSU/Loom/Max/ReadMe.md

 - Download Max from [Cycling '74](https://cycling74.com/downloads)
 - Install Max with downloaded installer
-- If you plan on using 32 bit peripherals with Max
+- If you plan on using 32-bit peripherals with Max
   - Download and install 32-bit legacy Java (if not already installed)
     - For [Mac users](https://support.apple.com/kb/dl1572?locale=en_US)
     - For [Windows / other users](https://java.com/en/download/manual.jsp)